-4.19 Noncompliance with Supplemental Nutrition Assistance Program rules Status: Complete

-MDHS has always granted benefits only once an approved applicant has agreed to and is meeting the conditions of the SNAP.
-MDHS has modified our eligibility system for noncompliant head of households to align with the new sanction periods of a three-month full household disqualification for the first instance of noncompliance, a six-month full household disqualification for the second instance of noncompliance, and a permanent disqualification for the third instance of noncompliance.
+4.19 Noncompliance with Supplemental Nutrition Assistance Program rules Status: Complete to align with the new sanction periods of a three-month full household disqualification for the first instance of noncompliance, a six-month full household disqualification for the second instance of noncompliance, and a permanent disqualification for the third instance of noncompliance.
 In accordance with CFR 273.7 (f) (2) and CFR 273.7 (f) (5), if an individual other than the head of household is noncompliant, only the individual will be sanctioned.
 Section 19 of the Medicaid and Human Services Transparency and Fraud Prevention Act has been implemented.